delomast/microTyper/README.md

 - `-p` the "position file" giving information about the microhaplotypes to genotype (see below for details)
 - `-r` a fasta file with the reference sequences that reads were mapped to.
 Each reference sequence is assumed to be one locus (and one microhaplotype and one amplicon).
+Note that _in the reference file the bases must be capitalized_ (i.e., unmasked).

 Optional arguments